How to pick an authentic Italian Restaurant in the US

 In the US, on the other hand, Italian food arrived over 100 years ago.
 During this time (particularly in the early years of immigration from Italy), Italian hospitality businesses tried to "adjust" the food to American taste in order to become more popular.
 Many Italian American small-town businesses still believe that, unless they adjust traditional recipes to please the American palate, they will go out of business.
 Moreover, even when businesses have been running for decades, current owners are just children and grandchildren of Italian immigrants, who have had very little contact with real Italian food.

-I go to Italy 4 times a year, so I managed to keep in touch with modern Italian cooking style and tastes, so I still know well what is real Italian food, in spite of many years of life in the US.
+I go to Italy 4 times a year and I managed to keep in touch with modern Italian cooking style and tastes, so I still know well what real Italian food is, in spite of many years of life in the US.
 Also for this reason, during my many years in America I developed a method to figure out how to distinguish a true Italian from an Italian-American restaurant.
-Let us take a look from...
+Let us begin with...

 WHERE NOT TO EAT